Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Preached: 19 Jun 94 ▪ Edited: 8 Aug 07

-• There are different levels of strength
+• Different levels of strength

-• Some issues that sap our strength
+• Some issues that sap our strength and render us vulnerable

-There are different levels of strength.
+We can have different levels of strength.
 It is not simply a matter of whether or not we are strong.
 Spiritual growth is a process, and we can grow to become stronger and stronger.

 Proverbs 24:10